Alone in the Dark (2005 film): Release

 Alone in the Dark was released in Canada and the United States on January 28, 2005.
 It was released in Germany on February 3, 2005.

 The film was released on VHS and DVD on 10 May 2005.
 An unrated director's cut was released in Germany, France, and Australia and was #1 on the German DVD market for three weeks.
 It was released on DVD in North America on 25 September 2007.
 In the newest version of the film, the sex scene between Carnby and Aline has been removed.

 Original film and game tie-in concept

-Originally, the film version of Alone in the Dark was to be released with Alone in the Dark 5, the fifth title in the series; however, the creators of Alone in the Dark, Eden Games, delayed the game and reworked it entirely from scratch.
-Boll stated his disappointment on the region 1 DVD commentary but also said that Atari had face shots of Christian Slater for Alone in the Dark 5, which was released on 26 June 2008.
+Originally, the film version of Alone in the Dark was to be released with Alone in the Dark (2008); however, the developers of the game, Eden Games, delayed and reworked it entirely from scratch.
+Boll stated his disappointment on the region 1 DVD commentary but also said that Atari had face shots of Christian Slater for Alone in the Dark, which was released on June 26, 2008.